davefang1030/DripGardenCompounder/README.md

 <li> Change "" in the json file with referral address to the referral address you used.
 If you don't have referral, skip.</li>
 <li> Change YOUR_PRIVATE_KEY in your json file to your private key exported from your wallet.
 Should be a string of 64 hex characters.
 Prepend it with 0x</li>
 <br>
-To get private key for your wallet, go to [metamask faq](https://metamask.zendesk.com/hc/en-us/articles/360015289632-How-to-Export-an-Account-Private-Key'>).
+To get private key for your wallet, go to <a href="https://metamask.zendesk.com/hc/en-us/articles/360015289632-How-to-Export-an-Account-Private-Key">metamask faq</a>.
 Becuase the config file contains private key, please don't put file in public drive or public computer. <b>Guard this file!!!</b> The finished json file should look like the following:
 <br>
 <pre>